 Award-winning malpractice attorneys can help you in Washington, DC, Baltimore, Maryland, or across the US

-Since 1984 Schochor and Staton, P.A. has built a track record of success delivering satisfying settlements and verdicts to clients injured due to medical error.
+Since 1984 Schochor, Staton, Goldberg, and Cardea, P.A. has built a track record of success delivering satisfying settlements and verdicts to clients injured due to medical error.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.